NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 One user suggested to install the default branch of v4l2loopback instead.
 This still produced the same error, however after some further research it was found that running _sudo modprobe v4l2loopback_ would fix the issue as the module was not being loaded on startup.

-The second issue was in getting the video feed to output in 1080p.
-The windows version of DroidCam has a dropdown box to select the resolution of the video feed.
-The linux version does not.
-DroidCam does however provide a tutorial on how to change the resolution of the video feed.

-This tutorial assumed the user was using v4l2loopback-dc-dkms.
-As we were using the default v4l2loopback-dkms the tutorial was not applicable.
-Luckily, after some digging it was found that DroidCam did have a tutorial for the default version of v4l2loopback.
-This involved changing the length and width values in _~/.config/droidcam_.

 Once this was complete the video feed was outputting in 1080p with surpringly low latency over wireless connection on Eduroam.

 === Rim Detection Pipeline